OVER ONE THIRD OF THE WORLDS POPULATION….

 LIVES OR WORKS IN BUILDINGS CONSTRUCTED OF EARTH.

-Due to the unique qualities of clay, along with many other natural building materials, these historic buildings still stand strong, and therefore we find it necessary to promote and conserve these structures the best we can for future reference.
+Due to the unique qualities of clay, along with many other natural building materials, these historic buildings still stand strong.
+We therefore think it is necessary to promote and conserve these structures the best we can for future reference.

 An example of wattle and daub.
 Replacing the split hazel (wattle), and using clay render (daub) to patch in.
 The old daub can be recycled and re-used.